alsoicode/osu-todos/README.md

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive/pipe/service/class/module`.
-See the [Angular CLI](https://github.com/angular/angular-cli/wiki) docs for more information.
+See the <a href="https://github.com/angular/angular-cli/wiki" target="_blank">Angular CLI</a> docs for more information.

 ## Building the Code for Deployment